obmaz/smartthings_edge_driver/drivers/zigbee-tuya-button/README.md

 # Tuya Button Edge Driver
-Tuya Button Edge Driver
+It is the SmartThings Edge Driver for Tuya Button.

-## Desciription
+It supports 1,2,3 and 4 buttons.
 Please see the fingerprint before install.

 ## License